Synthetic Humans

 About

-Synthetic Humans explores a central question: can computational models approximate aspects of human experience in ways that help designers evaluate buildings and cities?
+Synthetic Humans asks a precise question: can computational models approximate selected aspects of human spatial experience in ways that are useful for early-stage architectural design evaluation?

 Papers